 Four!
 That’s the number of rounds you will screaming for when you see Ka’anapali’s courses.
-Sharp shooters will want to challenge their skills at the Royal Ka’anapali Golf Course.
+Sharp shooters will want to challenge their skills at the Ka’anapali Golf Resort.
 It was the first resort course built in Hawaii, and has held many professional tournaments in the past.
 For the more casual golfer, head to Ka’anapali Kai.
 Now this is a course in which anyone can be successful, and you can schedule a lesson at their academy beforehand to make sure you are.

 There are plenty of places to shop beyond just Whalers Village.
 But that’s certainly the best place to start.
 So leave that tacky shirt in your suitcase and buy some threads that make you blend in with the native population.
 Grab some surfer shorts at Billabong and a vintage top at Malibu Shirts and you should be well on your way.
 Looking for something a bit more stylish?
 Then you must stop at The Outlets of Maui.
 All the brands you love, at a price you’ll love even more.
 And they sometimes hold events if you’re looking to waste a day away.
 For a traditional mall shopping experience, try the Lahaina Cannery Mall or Lahaina Gateway.